MicrosoftDocs/cpp-docs/docs/code-quality/clang-tidy.md

 ### CMake Presets
 The same keys can be used in your CMake presets via the `vendor` object.
-An example CMake preset implementation would look like this:
+An example CMake preset implementation looks like this:
 ```"configurePreset": [
 { "name": "base",
   ....
   "vendor": {
     "microsoft.com/VisualStudioSettings/CMake/1.0": {
-      "clangTidyChecks": "",
+      "clangTidyChecks": "llvm-include-order, -modernize-use-override",
       "enableMicrosoftCodeAnalysis": true,
       "enableClangTidyCodeAnalysis": true
       }